Ducie Island

 Despite its sparse vegetation, the atoll is known as the breeding ground of a number of bird species.
 More than 90% of the world population of Murphy's petrel nests on Ducie, while pairs of red-tailed tropicbirds and fairy terns make around 1% of the world population for each species.

 Ducie was first discovered in 1606 by Pedro Fernandes de Queiros, who named it Luna Puesta, and rediscovered by Edward Edwards, captain of HMS Pandora, who was sent in 1790 to capture the mutineers of HMS Bounty.
 He named the island Ducie in honour of Francis Reynolds-Moreton, 3rd Baron Ducie.
-In 1867, it was claimed by the United States under the Guano Islands Act, but the United Kingdom annexed it on 19 December 1902 as part of the Pitcairn Islands.
-Due to its inaccessibility and the distance from Pitcairn Island, Ducie is rarely visited, receiving one to two visits a year from cruise ships.
+In 1867, a claim on the island was made under the United States's Guano Islands Act, but the claim was never bonded.
+The United Kingdom annexed the island on 19 December 1902 as part of the Pitcairn Islands.
+Due to its inaccessibility and the distance from Pitcairn, Ducie is rarely visited, receiving one or two visits a year from cruise ships.